NotKaarlo/State-of-San-Andreas/README.md

 Too Fast for Conditions,
 Careless Driving
 ────────────────────────
-!
-Ordered by Judge {Santiago Whitworth}, This court is now dismissed.
-Concluded at {2022-07-26 17:55}
+Ordered by Judge Santiago Whitworth, This court is now dismissed.
+Concluded at 2022-07-24 17:55
 ```

 ###### [`#444778496112091`](https://notkaarlo.github.io/State-of-San-Andreas/TSDOJ/CR%23243142782492362)